Lisa Thomas-Laury: Return to broadcasting

-During WPVI's 11:00 p.m. newscast on November 22, 2006, Lisa Thomas-Laury made a guest appearance and announced that she would return to the station in the next few weeks.
+During WPVI's 11:00 p.m. newscast on November 22, 2006, Thomas-Laury made a guest appearance and announced that she would return to the station in the next few weeks.
 She appeared the following day, November 23, 2006, during the broadcast of Philadelphia's annual Thanksgiving Day parade, the parade she once co-hosted.
 She returned to Action News on January 2, 2007, with a report on the opening of Oprah Winfrey's school for girls in South Africa.
 Since that time, Thomas-Laury has frequently filed reports for the noon, 5 p.m., 6 p.m., and 11 p.m. newscasts and has also filled in on them as anchor.

 She retired on Wednesday, May 25, 2016, after a 38-year career at the station.
 The Broadcast Pioneers of Philadelphia inducted Thomas-Laury into their Hall of Fame in 2009.

 In 2017, she wrote a memoir, On Camera and Off, When the News is Good and When it's Not.
 She spent most of 2017 on a regional book tour.